23W-GBAC/Shutter101/README.md

 During the creation of this first part of my blog, I would like to point out the repetitive tasks that I did and some problems that I encounter.
 And let us figure out on how can we automate this tasks.

 <ol>
 	<li>First problem is Github page is not design to cater such content where large size of files are used.
-You can see that most of my images are quite large in size.
-I am thinking if I could use third party packages which use uses CLI.
-My goal is that every time I add images to certain folder, it will automatically compress the images to the appropriate size.
-Or before pushing any images to the repositories we could run a script to compress the images.</li>
+You can see that most of my images are quite large in size so it takes a while to render this images in Github pages.
+I need to compress each images.
+I am thinking if I could use third party packages which uses CLI.
+My goal is that every time I add images to certain folder, it will automatically compress the images to the appropriate size or before pushing any images to the repositories we could run a script to compress the images.</li>
 	<li>Adding description to all of the photos are time consuming, I have to look first for each properties of the images then add it to the description tag.
 I already have an idea on how to approach this problem.
 All of my images contains metadata.
 What does it mean?
 		<ul>
 			<li>**Photo metadata** refers to the information embedded within a digital photograph that provides details about the image.
 This metadata includes various properties and settings related to the creation of the photo.</li>
 		</ul>
 		Knowing that, I could extract metadata of each images and list it down to a JSON file or in a Markdown file.
+But how could I automatically call out the description of each photos in a JSON or Markdown file.
+So that I don't need of manually typing it in my README.md?
 	</li>
 	<li>Another one is automatic renaming  of every images for easy plugin in the markdown file </li>
-	<li>Lastly, how could I automatically call out the description of each photos in a JSON or Markdoen file.
-So that I don't need of manually typing it in my README.md?

 </ol>